geotheory/ODKSummary/README.md

 3. update `config` file with ODGAggregate domain and access credentials

-4. update system Java if necessary - min v6 is required
+4. update system to minimum Java 6

 ### To run